videosdk-live/agents/README.md

 ### Real-time communication
 -   Real-time voice and media: agents can listen, speak, and interact live in meetings
 -   SIP and telephony integration: seamlessly connect agents to phone systems via SIP for call handling, routing, and PSTN access
--   Virtual avatars: add lifelike avatars to enhance interaction and presence
+-   Virtual avatars: add lifelike avatars to enhance interaction and presence using Simli

 ### Intelligence and interaction
--   Multi-model support: integrate with OpenAI, Gemini, AWS NovaSonic, and more
+-   Multi-model support: integrate with OpenAI, Gemini, AWS NovaSonic, Anthropic, Cerebras, and more
 -   Cascading pipeline: integrates with different providers of STT, LLM, and TTS seamlessly
 -   Conversational flow: VAD, turn detection, RAG, and memory for smooth, context-aware conversations
 -   Function tools: extend agent capabilities with event scheduling, expense tracking, and more